sagrawalx/sagrawalx.github.io/math/index.md

 Here are some slides for presentations I've given.

+* [Perspective: The Mathematics of Depicting Depth](perspective.pdf).
+Slides for a talk I gave at Colorado College's *Fearless Fridays* seminar in February 2020.
 * [A Smörgåsbord of Arithmetic Geometry](smorgasbord.pdf).
 Slides for a talk I gave at Colorado College's *Fearless Fridays* seminar in February 2018.

 Here are some miscellaneous mathematical writings.